Stewed Beans (Canned Beans)

 ⅓ cup chopped pumpkin

-1 allspice berry (pimento / all -spice)
+1 allspice berry (pimento / all-spice) optional

 Cilantro sprigs